ppy/osu-wiki/news/2018-06-17-project-loved-week-of-june-17th.md

 [Zeami - Music Revolver](https://osu.ppy.sh/beatmapsets/130464) by [Entozer](https://osu.ppy.sh/users/277044)
 *written by [aitor98](https://osu.ppy.sh/users/3154852)*

-Here we have [Entozer](https://osu.ppy.sh/users/277044) again with a beautiful but hard beatmap set called Zeami – Music Revolver.
-This set features both Long Note and Chordstream difficulties, making it accessible for every kind of player.
-This map has been popular since the early days of osu!mania, apart from having an untrustful difficulty name choices which will likely confuse a lot of players because who would've ever wondered that a "Normal" difficulty could almost be 7 stars?
-I hope nobody did.
+Here we have [Entozer](https://osu.ppy.sh/users/277044) again with a beautiful but hard beatmapset for Music Revolver.
+This set features both long note and chordstream difficulties, making it accessible for every kind of player.
+This map has been popular since the early days of osu!mania, and you can recognize it by the untrustful difficulty name choices, which will likely confuse a lot of players, because who would've ever wondered that a "Normal" difficulty could almost be 7 stars?

 [![](/wiki/shared/news/2018-06-17-project-loved-week-of-june-17th/mania/endymion.jpg)](https://osu.ppy.sh/community/forums/topics/762223)